cylc/cylc-doc/src/glossary.rst

       * `Cylc User Guide`_
       * :term:`message trigger`

-   stalled suite
+   stalled workflow
    stalled state
-      If Cylc is unable to proceed running a workflow due to unmet dependencies the suite is said to be *stalled*.
+      If Cylc is unable to proceed running a workflow due to unmet dependencies the workflow is said to be *stalled*.

       This usually happens because of a task failure as in the following
       diagram: